Eidolon123/Notes/Assessment/350 Poster - Notes.md

 TTEV has to share sensitive information across its supply chain (e.g. car part designs and specifications)

+## Supply chain definition

+Hardware and software, cloud or local storage and distribution mechanisms

 ## Sections

+### Integrity checks 3rd party code

+Need to make sure 3rd party code from suppliers hasn't been tampered with before being used.

 ### Integration with existing IT departments